Diane Hutchinson: Storylines

 Diane discovers Scott unconscious after drinking poisoned tea meant for Diane.
 She accuses Tony again, but Tony is suspicious of Scott and discovers pills in his bedroom.
 Scott reveals that he poisoned Diane because he felt abandoned by her as a child.
 Scott reveals his father also had an affair which led to the breakdown of his parents' marriage.
-Diane convinces Scott to come home with her, despite Tony being confused.
+Diane convinces Scott to come home with her.
 Diane's secretly acknowledges she is the woman who had an affair Scott's father.
 Diane feels responsible for ruining Scott's life.
-Diane and Tony are later offered a job in France and sell the Hutch to Marnie (Lysette Anthony) and James Nightingale (Gregory Finnigan).
+Diane and Tony are later offered a job in France and sell the Hutch to Marnie (Lysette Anthony) and James Nightingale (Gregory Finnegan).
 Diane and Tony prepare to leave but her stays behind to help his son, Harry deal with his drug addict boyfriend, Ste.
 Diane returns in the New Year, along with her niece Lily.
 She suspects Diane is having an affair, not realising Diane has resumed contact with Finn and is helping him secure parole from prison.
 Tony is furious and confronts her.
 Diane enlists legal help from James, but as he is John Paul's partner, he works against them.
 Finn attacks James and is denied parole.
 Lily discovers that Diane was the one who broke up Scott's family.
 Scott is rushed to hospital after attempting to commit suicide.
 Diane confronts Scott, branding him selfish and he discharges himself from the hospital.
 Scott admits to Diane how unhappy he is and with Diane's support, Scott returns to the hospital.

 Diane is furious when Tony confesses to kissing his ex Mandy Richardson (Sarah Jayne Dunn) and furiously slaps her, warning her to stay away from her family.
 Head teacher Sally St. Claire (Annie Wallace) is suspicious that one of three girls Lily, Peri Lomax (Ruby O Donnell) and Yasmine Maalik (Haeisha Mistry) are self-harming.
 She calls Diane, Leela Lomax (Kirsty Leigh Porter) and Misbah Maalik (Harvey Virdi) to the school to discuss the situation.
 They refuse to believe that their daughters might be self harming.
 Peri tells Sally that the article is fictional, unaware that all three girls are self-harming.
 Diane is relieved that Lily is okay after an explosion at the school occurs.
 Peri reveals that her, Yasmine and Lily have been self harming and Tony and Diane confront Lily over this and tell her that she needs help but she denies it.
 Lily later opens up to them and agrees to stop but secretly self harms behind closed doors.